zhangwwpeng/cool-chunk.nvim/README.md

 this plugin provides some commands to switch plugin status, which are listed below

+- EnableCC
+- DisableCC
-- EnableHL
+- EnableCCChunk
-- DisableHL
+- DisableCCChunk

-the two commands are used to switch the whole plugin status, when use `DisableHL`, include `hl_chunk` and `hl_indent` will be disable

-- Disablecool-chunk
+- EnableCCContext
-- Enablecool-chunk
+- DisableCCContext

-the two will control `hl_chunk`

-- DisableHLLineNum
+- EnableCCLineNum
-- EnableHLLineNum
+- DisableCCLineNum

-the two will control `hl_line_num`

 </details>